VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch03/ch03_stochastic_processes_bellman_foundations.md

 $$
 independent of $V$.
 Thus $V_1 = V^*$ for any $V_0$. $\square$

 **Remark 3.8.1** (Contrast with MDPs).
 For $\gamma > 0$, value iteration requires multiple steps because we must propagate value information backward through state transitions.
-For bandits, there are no state transitions—rewards are immediate—so the optimal value is directly the maximum Q-value.
+For bandits, there are no state transitions---rewards are immediate---so the optimal value is directly the maximum Q-value.
 This is why Chapter 1 could focus on **learning $Q(x, a)$** without explicitly constructing value functions.

 **Remark 3.8.2** (Chapter 1 formulation).
-Recall from Chapter 1, equation [EQ-1.8]:
+Recall from Chapter 1 the bandit optimality condition: the optimal value [EQ-1.9] is attained by the greedy policy [EQ-1.10], yielding
 $$
 V^*(x) = \max_{a \in \mathcal{A}} Q(x, a), \quad Q(x, a) = \mathbb{E}_\omega[R(x, a, \omega)].
 $$